 Black Forest - Day 2 : From Heerlen to Freilingen

 We started right away with a difficult part of the route.
 Twenty kilometers after Heerlen we arrived in Aken.
-To get through that city when knowing the directions is already difficult as a cyclist, but if you don't it's nearly impossible.
-There were no cycling paths anywhere, the sidewalk was too crowded and narrow, and the main road filled with cars.
-We eventually made it through, but it took a long while and weren't where we had planned to exit.
+Getting through that city when knowing the directions is already difficult as a cyclist, but when you don't it is nearly impossible.
+There were no cycling paths anywhere, the sidewalks were too crowded and narrow, and the main road filled with cars.
+We eventually made it out of the city, but it took a long while and weren't anywhere near where we had planned to exit.

-After Aken we entered a natural area.
+After Aken we entered a rural area.
 The landscape became pretty hilly so we needed to climb a lot.
 The descent that followed was worth it though.
-It was a long with many nice turns and we continually reached 50 km/h.
+It was long with many nice turns and we continually went around 50 km/h.
 At the bottom was a touristic village, Einruhr, where we bought groceries and had our first lunch.

 After the descent we immediately needed to start climbing again.
-On top of the hill was a sign indicating a 8% incline for 6 kilometer, it was pointing in the direction we came from.
+On top of the hill was a sign indicating an 8% incline for 6 kilometer, it was pointing in the direction we came from.
 That explained why we were so tired.
 We cycled through a military practice area.
-To stick to yesterday's schedule we again ate lunch after 40 km.
+We again ate lunch after about 40 km.
 My maximum speed today was 58,5 km/h.
-All the roads had been small paths through nice rural areas.
+All the roads had been small and through nice rural areas.
 Around 8 we arrived at the campsite and we were well ahead of schedule.
-Even though it was a 5-star campsite we only had to pay 12 euros.
+Even though it was a 5-star campsite, we only had to pay 12 euros.
 There was a large group next to us playing good music.
 At night it stayed dry.

-Left: The first part day 2's route, in the bottom right you can see the 'sperrgebiet' circled in red.
+Left: Part 1 of today's route, in the bottom right you can see the 'sperrgebiet' circled in red.